Professor Ranjana Das

 Books

-Das, R. (In Press, 2024).
+Das, R. (2024).
 Parents talking algorithms: Navigating Datafication and Family Life in Digital Societies.
 Parents engage with algorithms daily in contemporary digital societies.
 These algorithms are entwined with the most routine of everyday parenting tasks.
 Algorithms interface with parents’ interactions with search engines, their sharing and sharenting practices on social media, their children's entertainment, their engagement with the news, and more.
 This book explores parents’ awareness of the pervasive role of algorithms in shaping parenting practices and everyday life.
 It critically examines how parents navigate algorithmic environments and how they prepare for their children's futures in a world increasingly dominated by data, algorithms, automation, and artificial intelligence.
 Drawing on an in-depth study of 30 English parents, this work illuminates the hopes and fears parents speak of, in relation to algorithms and datafication.
 The book delves into their agency, their experiences of and interactions with algorithms in various contexts, including searching for information, sharing content, consuming news, and more.
 It looks into parents’ algorithmic literacies, whilst remembering the critical importance of holding powerful institutions accountable for their actions.
 This book should be of interest to social scientists, policymakers, and general readers interested in the intersection of families, platforms, parenting and digital technologies.
 It offers a nuanced understanding of parents’ agency, struggles, hopes and fears around algorithms shaping contemporary parenting in datafied societies.

 Hodkinson, P. & Das, R. (2021).
 New Fathers, Mental Health and Digital Communication.
 London: Palgrave